zaedaamrin/e-motion-cornell/design/design-journey.md

 ### Content Justification (Milestone 2)
 > Explain (about a paragraph) why this content is the right content for your site's audience and how its addressed their goals..

+This content provides several aspects that are useful to our audience.
+First, a logo and a navigation bar are essential for a good-looking modern website and a welcoming message for making the site look friendly and pleasing.
+Secondly, the content will be split into four different pages to avoid overcrowding and possibly creating confusion because finding and accessing quick information is crucial to our audience, based on our interviews.
+Lastly, the history of E.Motion, together with group pictures, contact information, videos of their dance showcases, and upcoming events, will allow users to familiarize themselves with E.Motion, learn more about who they are, what they do, and most importantly, get a chance to reach out to them and get information about their next performance.